vijay2181/python_s3_bucketSize_utility/README.md

 This is a simple tool to check size of each bucket or all buckets in s3

+## Note

+before running this script, you need to set aws profile

 ## Install

 On the terminal, run the following to install the Python packages: